 In partnership with Vaccina, we offer Covid-19 vaccinations in several regions.
 Doses 1, 2,3 and 4 are free of charge.
 The way you book your vaccination may vary between regions, and different regions may currently be vaccinating different groups.
 Visit vaccina.se, 1177.se or contact your clinic for more information.

-There are currently two approved vaccines available in Sweden.
+There are currently two mRNA vaccine and one protein based vaccine available in Sweden.

 Astra Zenacas vaccine will no longer be provided to any region in Sweden from first of September 2021.
 People over 65 who have not taken their first dose will be given either Pfizer/BioNTech's or Moderna's vaccine instead.